department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort2.md

 ## Third Task: [Facilities Selection] - 5 minutes

-- Please think aloud as you complete this question.
+- Please keep thinking aloud as you complete this question.
-- How would you prefer to search for facilities?
+- How would you prefer to search for VA facilities?
-- Can you explain to me why you think facility choice is part of the caregiver application process?
+- Why you think facility choice is part of the caregiver application process?
 - Let's imagine you want to change the facility you have selected - maybe because you're moving soon - by doing a new search.
 Can you walk me through how you would accomplish that?

 ### Things to watch for:
 - [Does the participant comment that they would need clarifying information to answer the question?]
-- [Does the participant search by zip code, city or state]
+- [Does the participant search by zip code, city or state?]
+- [Is the participant able to create a new facility search?]
 - [Does the participant comment or react to the confirmation screen?]
-- [Does the confirmation screen add confusion for the participant?]
+- [Does the confirmation screen add any confusion for the participant?]

+**Participant ratings:**
+On a scale of 1-5 (1 being very poor/difficult and 5 being very well/easy to do) - how would you rate the process here to select a VA facility?

 ## Fourth Task: [Primary Caregiver] - 5 minutes
-- Let's go through a scenario where you want to add a primary caregiver on this application.
-Please go through the next few pages and try to add that, thinking aloud about your thought process.
+- Let's go through a scenario where you want to add yourself as a primary caregiver on this application.
+Please go through the next few pages and do that, thinking aloud about your thought process.
 - What does the term "primary caregiver" mean to you?